 When it comes to your handmade cleaning products you need to 'replicate' what the commercial products are doing using alternative ingredients that are proven to be the safer.
 By understanding the pH of the ingredients in your Green Cleaning Toolkit, you will be able to create mild to powerful cleaning products based on what you need.

-As you can see here Bicarb, Borax & Soap are all mild-moderate cleaning ingredients.
-They all have their own benefits, but essentially they are not as heavy duty as Percarbonate (Crystal Clear) & Washing Soda.
-However they are all alakli/Base ingredients & should be used in replace of laundry powder, dishwasher tablets, detergents etc. These guys do the actual cleaning!
+Bicarb, Borax and Soap are all mild-moderate cleaning ingredients.
+They all have their own benefits, but essentially they are not as heavy duty as Crystal Clear Percarbonate and Washing Soda.
+However, they are all alkali/Base ingredients & should be used in replace of laundry powder, dishwasher tablets, detergents etc. These guys do the actual cleaning!

 On the other hand, everyone has heard of Vinegar as a great green cleaning ingredient & it is.
 Citric Acid is another awesome option, as 1 teaspoon of Citric Acid to 1 litre of water has the same pH as Vinegar!
 These products are great for rinsing & giving that shine.
-That is because they neautralise any soap scum or left over alaki products & they remove hard water deposits.
-However they can etch pourous surfaces like stone, so use with care!
+That is because they neutralise any soap scum or left over alkali products & they remove hard water deposits.
+However, they can etch porous surfaces like stone, so use with care!

 The 'wash' process can leave remaining product or soap scum - which is not nice.
-So the 'rinse' cycle is intended to neautralise any of this leftover & leave a polished clean surface.
+So, the 'rinse' cycle is intended to neutralise any of this leftover & leave a polished clean surface.

-Now, if your in a lab & using more nasty ingredients that can withstand pH changes, then you may be able to mix your acids & bases to produce a certain result.
-However, at home, for DIY cleaning you don't need it!
+Now, if you are in a lab & using more nasty ingredients that can withstand pH changes, then you may be able to mix your acids & bases to produce a certain result.
+However, at home, for DIY cleaning you do not need it!

-Use your Acids & Bases as a team but don't mix them together..
+Use your Acids & Bases as a team but do not mix them together.
 Keep life simple :-)